mdn/content/files/en-us/mozilla/add-ons/webextensions/api/tabs/onupdated/index.md

 - `audible` {{optional_inline}}
   - : `boolean`.
 The tab's new audible state.
 - `autoDiscardable` {{optional_inline}}
   - : `boolean`.
-Whether the tab can be discarded automatically by the browser when resources are low.
+Whether the tab can be discarded by the browser.
+The default value is `true`.
+When set to `false`, the browser cannot discard the tab.
+However, the tab can be discarded by {{WebExtAPIRef("tabs.discard")}}.
 - `discarded` {{optional_inline}}
   - : `boolean`.
 Whether the tab is discarded.
 A discarded tab is one whose content has been unloaded from memory but is visible in the tab strip.
 Its content gets reloaded the next time it's activated.
 - `favIconUrl` {{optional_inline}}